ani03sha/redquark/content/blog/aem/day-02-aem-building-blocks.md

 ## Conclusion
 This is a long post and with a lot of theory :tired_face:.
 But this theory is needed to understand the concepts behind AEM.
 So, I hope you are still enthusiastic about AEM.

-From the next post onwards, we will develop application on AEM using their APIs while learning concepts.

 I would love to hear your thoughts on this post and would like to have suggestions from you to make this post better.

 Happy Learning 😊 and Namaste :pray:.